Memal7/kcna/01_cloud-native-architecture.md

 ---

 ## Describe the Twelve-Factor-App.
-The Twelve-Factor-App is a development methodology for building cloud-native applications that ...
+The Twelve-Factor-App is a development methodology for building Cloud Native applications that ...
 - use declarative formats,
 - offer maximum portability,
 - suitable for deployment on cloud platforms,